We’ve gained a good understanding of assignment as a tool in modeling, as well

 random-number generator from programs that used random numbers.
 We began with

-, whose successive values furnished our supply of
+a procedure rand-update, whose successive values furnished our supply of

 random numbers, and used this to produce a random-number generator: